 7. Relaxing with Yoga

 Yoga not only helps in improving the overall health of your body, but can also help in inducing sleep.
 There are special yoga exercises which help you to get to sleep.
-Some of these exercises are head to knee Pose, bound angle Pose, wide angle seated forward bend etc. Following these poses along with meditation can help your body and mind to relax and induce sleep easily.
+Some of these exercises are head to knee Pose, bound angle Pose, wide angle seated forward bend etc. Following these poses along with guided meditation for sleep can help your body and mind to relax and induce sleep easily.

 If you want to go to sleep easy in the natural way, cutting down on caffeine and screen time can also prove to be quite beneficial.
 Lead an active life and stick to your sleep routine to ensure a good night’s rest.